-Provide collection reports to each participating community in order to track the amount of textiles diverted from landfills and calculate avoided tipping fees.
+Provide detailed collection reports to each participating community in order to track the amount of textiles diverted from landfills and calculate avoided tipping fees.
 Capture region-wide data as well to help measure the success of this cooperative approach.
+To ensure that participating communities are able to comply with CT Department of Energy and Environmental Protection reporting requirements, the following information shall be provided:

+quantity of textiles collected in the region and by each municipality

+ quantity reused for original use (e.g. clothing used as clothing; linens

+used as linens, etc.) in the US

+ quantity reused (e.g. clothing used as clothing; linens used as linens,

+etc.) in other countries

+ quantity recycled into other products e.g.

+o wiping rags;

+o fiber conversion

+ quantity disposed of at landfills

+ quantity disposed of at resource recovery facilities

 Own, maintain and insure all collection units.
+Maintenance shall include, but not be limited to, fresh paint, readable signage and general upkeep to maintain community standards.

 Partner with participating municipalities to promote the program’s usage.

+Comply with all local, state and federal laws, including, but not limited to, zoning, environmental, health and safety standards/regulations.
+(Note that individual participating municipalities will work with the awarded firm to address town-specific permitting requirements.)

 Additional Services:

-Individual communities may wish to take advantage of other related services, including, but not limited to: dropped trailer collections, curbside pick-up options, etc. Respondents should include information on all municipal services offered as part of their proposals, pursuant to the directions included in Section IV below.
+Individual communities may wish to take advantage of other related services, including, but not limited to: curbside pick-up options, comprehensive marketing management services, etc. Respondents should include information on all municipal services offered as part of their proposals, pursuant to the directions included in Section IV below.

 Contract Term: